Hand-held versus wearable meters

 Identifying noise sources

-The potential interference is not always deliberate interference and once they walk away you have no idea what noise sources are causing any high exposures or any intermittent peaks.
-A noise assessment is not just about measuring a number of decibels but also seeing what can be done to control noise and if you don't know what caused it in the first place then identifying potential controls is impossible.
+A noise assessment is not just about measuring a number of decibels but also seeing what can be done to control noise and they have wandered off wearing a meter then you don't know what caused the result in the first place so identifying potential controls is impossible.

 You also have no idea what job they were doing.
-They may supposed to be on a particular machine but you don't know if they've had a breakdown, gone off to help a mate out, moved to another machine for a bit, or whatever.
+They may supposed to be on a particular machine but you don't know if they've had a breakdown (the machine, not them personally), gone off to help a mate out, moved to another machine for a bit, or whatever.

 Basically, once they walk away all you get back is a dB(A) and dB(C) exposure pattern with little confidence in how it was obtained.